-Enter any contributions made to a Roth IRA in 2022 and through April 18, 2023, designated for 2022.
+Enter any contributions made to a Roth IRA in 2024 and through April 15, 2025, designated for 2024.
+Also enter a rollover contribution to a Roth IRA from a long-term section 529 qualified tuition program that was made after December 31, 2023, and on or before April 15, 2025, that is designated for 2024.
 However, report Roth IRA conversion amounts in box 3.
 Report a qualified rollover contribution made under section 408A(e) from an eligible retirement plan (other than an IRA) to a Roth IRA in box 2.
+Do not include in box 10 contributions to a Roth SEP IRA or Roth SIMPLE IRA.